Phase Transition in Taxi Dynamics and Impact of Ridesharing

 It is also useful to look at the dependence of the waiting time and trip time separately on the taxi number $N_T$ and commuters' willingness to share, $p_s$.
-For fixed demand and $p_s$, the average trip time is independent of the number of taxis, so the average waiting time and the average travel time depends on $N_T$ in qualitatively the same way.\cite{MATSim3}\cite{WaitingTime}\cite{WaitingTimeSupply} The dependence on $p_s$ is more interesting.
+For fixed demand and $p_s$, the average trip time is independent of the number of taxis, so the average waiting time and the average travel time depends on $N_T$ in qualitatively the same way.\cite{MATSim3,WaitingTime,WaitingTimeSupply} The dependence on $p_s$ is more interesting.
 In the over-saturated phase, the average waiting time decreases rapidly with increasing $p_s$ (See Fig.(\ref{sharedependence1}a)).
 Phase transitions can also be observed at fixed supply and demand, when increasing $p_s$ pushes the taxi system from the over-saturated phase to the under-saturated phase, with a discontinuous drop of the waiting time (Fig.(\ref{sharedependence1}c)).
 This is because at small $p_s$ the number of taxis is not enough to cater to the taxi demand, but at large $p_s$ the same demand can be met with the same number of taxis with TRS.